-Swedish comedy group Killingganget makes its feature debut with “Four Shades of Brown,” a close-to-dystopian look at a country where people are rootless and where real communication seems impossible.
+Swedish comedy group Killingganget makes its feature debut with “Four Shades of Brown,” a powerful, close-to-dystopian look at a country where people are rootless and where real communication seems impossible.
 Pic plays like Roy Andersson (“Songs From the Second Floor”) meets Ulrich Seidl (“Dog Days”), and the result is a darkly funny, gut-wrenching and disturbing movie.
 Group’s cult following, plus good reviews, should make it a local hit, as it fans out in release, starting Jan.
 30. Offshore, its three-hour-plus length will pose a problem, but festival buzz should ensure satisfying sells.

 Killingganget, which teams Tomas Alfredson, Robert Gustafsson, Jonas Inde, Andres Lokko, Martin Luuk, Johan Rheborg and Henrik Schyffert, has been enjoying increasing popularity for several years.
 Stage shows, the TV series “Nilecity 105.6” and some well-received one-hour TV films have shown them becoming more and more accomplished as storytellers and filmmakers.
 From the beginning, gang’s humor has leaned toward the ironic, but in recent years it’s become darker and more serious.
 “Four Shades of Brown” is a logical continuation of this.

 An opening series of shots from a helicopter shows differing Swedish landscapes.
 Pic breaks down into four separate stories that don’t crisscross in either time or locale.
 What links the tales (which later will be developed into four one-hour TV-films) is an overall mood of tragedy and the fact members of Killingganget each play a couple of roles.